timur-mustafin/timur-mustafin/README.md

 ---

 ### 🏛 Personal Motto
-*Non est salvatori salvator, neque defensori dominus, nec pater nec mater, nihil supernum.*
+*Non est salvatori salvator, neque defensori dominus, nec pater nec mater, **Nihil Supernum**.*

-_"There is no savior for the savior, no lord for the defender, no father, no mother, nothing above."_
+_"There is no savior for the savior, no lord for the defender, no father, no mother, **nothing above**."_

 # 🌐 Connect with me